zjut-bio-party-undergraduate-branch/Excel-Compare-and-Import/README.md

 ## Abstract

-This is a Base extension for Feishu that compares local Excel files with base and imports the differences into the current Excel file.
+This is a Base extension for Feishu that compares local Excel files with base and imports the differences into the current Base.

 ## Usage